The-Marcy-Lab-School/7-0-2-assignment/README.md

 export default API_KEY;
 ```

-- Open the `.gitignore` file and add a line of text with the name of your file `config.js`
+- Check out the `.gitignore` file and you will see that `config.js` has been listed.
+Therefore, any sensitive data you add to this file will NOT be published on GitHub.
 - Wherever you need the `API_KEY`, import it from `config.js`

 ```js